...

 Improve airflow

-Closed, humid closets make mold happy.
-Better airflow makes mold less welcome.
+Closed, humid closets make mold more likely.
+Better airflow helps clothes stay dry while stored.

 Clean moisture-prone areas